uktrade/jupyters3/README.md

 - Copying and renaming files don't download or re-upload object data from or to S3.
 "PUT Object - Copy" is used instead.

-- Authentication from EC2 instances using roles is not supported, but authentication using roles from ECS containers _is_ supported.

 - Folders are created using a 0 byte object with key suffix `/` (forward slash).
 A single forward slash suffix is consistent with both the AWS Console and AWS AppStream.